meagon/saltpad/docs/installation/nginx-across-internet-cors.md

 Now that your salt-api instance is accessible from internet (don't forget to open the port and whitelist your IPs if necessary), we need to tweak the saltpad configuration a little.

-You'll need to change `API_URL` to match the DNS of your salt-api server (in our example it was `SALTPAD.YOURDNS`).
+You will need to change `API_URL` to match the DNS of your salt-api server (in our example it was `SALTPAD.YOURDNS`).

-If you enabled ssl, you'll also need to set `SECURE_HTTP` to `true` or saltpad will try to connect over a non encrypted connection.
+If you enabled ssl, you will also need to set `SECURE_HTTP` to `true` or saltpad will try to connect over a non encrypted connection.

 You don't need to reload the webserver, just save the `settings.json` file and go at `http://SALTPAD.YOURDNS/` or `https://SALTPAD.YOURNDS/` to access Saltpad and start mastering your Saltstack environment.